MetOffice/CMIP7_volcanic_aerosol_forcing/README.md

 CMIP7_volcanic_aerosol_wl_interpolator-weighted-avg.py

-Both of these offer a method for interpolating the CMIP7 volcanic aerosol optical properties across wavelength space and output either another netcdf or numpy file with the data on the wavelengths intervals corresponding to a model's radiation scheme.
-Users may wish to consider the differences between the two methods and if either will be of assistance it is strongly recommended to check the output of the interpolation to assess the suitability for their model / application.
+These offer potential methods for interpolating the CMIP7 volcanic aerosol optical properties across wavelength space and output either another netcdf or numpy file with the data on the wavelengths intervals specified in the script.

 The midpoint version is simple and fast to run.
 It performs a straight-forward linear interpolation to the midpoint wavelengths that are specified, corresponding to a radiation scheme spectral bands.
 The principal downside of this method is that it can lead